jphdevsf/zivarri-jewels-site/README.md

 # 🛠 Zivarri Jewels Site — Monorepo Stack

-This repo is a full-stack website and monorepo powered by Next.js, Strapi, and PostgreSQL, containerized with Docker and orchestrated via Docker Compose.
-This site is still under development and we're in the content modeling phase (we as in me, myself, and AI).
+This repo is a full-stack jewelry website and monorepo powered by Next.js, Strapi, and PostgreSQL, containerized with Docker and orchestrated via Docker Compose.
+The project features a comprehensive component architecture with 14 React components, dynamic content management through Strapi CMS, and advanced styling with Tailwind CSS and CSS modules.

 ## 📦 Stack Overview